 RBA stands for Re-Buildable Atomizer.
+It’s a sort of DIY type of vape.
 An RBA is an advanced vape with a deck for user-installed coils and wicks, called “builds.”
 The term RBA can specifically refer to removable decks for vape tanks, or for any atomizer with a build deck, like an RDA, RDTA, RTA, or genesis.
 Over the years, the term “rebuildable atomizer” has become more common for the category term, but it’s simply what RBA means.

 An RDA stands for Rebuildable Dripping Atomizer.
 An RDA is a type of RBA that requires the user to manually add juice on the coils and wicks, instead of being fed from a tank.
 RDAs have a juice well at the bottom of the build deck to hold e-liquid, and the wick tails are placed into the well.
 Generally, the juice well does not have as much capacity as a tank, so the vaper must continuously add e-juice ever so often, to prevent the wicks from getting dry.